-Our Integrated Risk Management Plan 2016-20 sets out our plans for the next four years.
-This includes restructuring our service.
+Our Integrated Risk Management Plan 2016-20 set out our plans for the time period.
 A dedicated Finance Business Manager oversees our financial management, including that of our Community Interest Company to ensure that expected income growth and expenditure is correctly identified.